knoffi/pokeBattleSim/README.md

 # pokeBattleSim
-Desctop application to let your team of classical pokemon fight against a team of your friends.
+Desctop application to let two teams of classical pokemon fight against each other.

 Frontend: Typescript (React, Electron)